 Another form of arthritis that many suffer from is Rheumatoid Arthritis (RA).
 This form of arthritis is an autoimmune disease that causes inflammatory joint symptoms.
-Often RA attacks both sides at the same time where OA affects one side.
-While OA affects weight bearing joints, RA can impact any joint, but often involves the wrist, knee, and fingers of the hand.
+Often RA attacks both sides at the same time whereas OA affects one side.
+While OA affects weight-bearing joints, RA can impact any joint but often involves the wrist, knee, and fingers of the hand.
 RA is generally diagnosed with laboratory tests such as the presence of the Rheumatoid factor.
-Other symptoms of RA include constitutional symptoms (fever, weight loss, and fatigue), marked morning stiffness that lasts >1 hour, finger deformities and/or rheumatoid nodules which are firm, raised, and are often not tender to touch.2 They can be found along the elbows, fingers, or heels.
+Other symptoms of RA include constitutional symptoms (fever, weight loss, and fatigue), marked morning stiffness that lasts >1 hour, finger deformities, and/or rheumatoid nodules which are firm, raised, and are often not tender to touch.2 They can be found along the elbows, fingers, or heels.

 Individuals with OA and RA respond well to the following techniques in physical therapy: